lulu-2021/blog/source/2014-09-11-active-resource-token-auth.html.markdown

     end

 One issue that I had with nginx is that by default it removes any custom headers that have an underscore in it - took me a while to figure this one out.
-Here is the (nginx docu on configuring custom headers)[http://nginx.org/en/docs/http/ngx_http_core_module.html#underscores_in_headers]
+Here is the [nginx docu on configuring custom headers](http://nginx.org/en/docs/http/ngx_http_core_module.html#underscores_in_headers)

-After that I was all set with token auth against the rest api resources.
 The final piece was to add some rescue_from statements into the ApplicationController with relevant responses to gracefully handle connection issues.._

     # - Catch all situations where we called for a record that does not exist
     rescue_from ActiveResource::ResourceNotFound, :with => :rescue_not_found